sk49/Hexadoku_solver_five_languages/README.md

 # Hexadoku_solver_five_languages

-Hexadoku has been implemented in the following five languages
+A Hexadoku solver has been implemented in the following five languages
 1. Python
 2. Java
 3. Javascript